 Under a flexible work schedule, an agency still has the discretion to establish core hours that all employees must be at work.
 Employees are then allowed to vary their arrival and departure time around those core hours.

 “Just-in-time” scheduling involves a tentative work schedule where employers analyze factors, including weather conditions and customer traffic, to schedule employees, often at the last minute.
 This type of scheduling is used to maximize revenue but requires that employees always be available at a moment’s notice.

 The lack of stability and predictability in scheduling for employees in occupations like retail, food service, and hospitality makes it difficult to balance other commitments, like providing child care, getting or keeping a second job, and accessing and receiving needed medical care, among others responsibilities.

 No, the FLSA does not regulate employee scheduling, with the exception of certain child labor provisions.

 According to the Department of Labor “…an employer may change an employee’s work hours without giving prior notice or obtaining the employee’s consent (unless otherwise subject to a prior agreement between the employer and employee or the employee’s representative).”

-Yes, currently, the state of Oregon is the first state to pass a predictable scheduling law.
-Some cities, such as San Jose, San Francisco, Seattle, New York City, and Washington, D.C. have also enacted laws related to predicative scheduling, which have added stability and predictability to worker’s income and schedules.
+Yes, the state of Oregon is the first state to pass a predictable scheduling law.
+Some cities, such as San Jose, San Francisco, Seattle, New York City, and Washington, D.C. have also enacted laws related to predictive scheduling, which have added stability and predictability to worker’s income and schedules.
 Predictive scheduling laws are an emerging trend and employees should monitor local ordinances and state predictable scheduling enactments.

 “Clopening” is the scheduling practice of requiring employees who close the business at night to return and reopen in the morning.